ghr85/CCP01_Ruby_/readme.md

 * Test that these work first of all :white_check_mark:
 * Create your view folder :white_check_mark:
 * Layout is your template housing for all other page eventualities :white_check_mark:
-* Create other page eventualities
+* Create other page eventualities :white_check_mark:
 * Repeat for next iterative cycle, focus on functionality before moving to CSS
 * Style it up with CSS and polish